topdreg/ZDTicketViewer/README.md

 -----------------------------------------------------------

 I wanted to note that I have not used Python much, and recently learned about the requests library and JSON for this challenge.
 Hence, I believe my implementation is a bit hackish.
 If accepted into the Zendesk internship, I promise that I will work hard to be competent in whatever technologies the company uses by the time the internship starts.
+I am currently going through the Udacity program on web development (I don't know Javascript yet, but will soon).
 Thank you very much for reviewing my challenge submission!